jbossdemocentral/rhpam7-order-it-hw-demo/README.md

 To create a new demo, the user needs to:
 - Create a new project using this repo as a base.
 - Configure the properties files to configure the name of the demo, the location of the demo's Git repo, etc.
-* init-properties.sh
-* init-properties.ps1
-* support/openshift/provision-properties-static.sh
-* support/openshift/provision-properties-static.ps1
-* support/openshift/provision-properties-dynamic.sh
-* support/openshift/provision-properties-dynamic.ps1
+  - `init-properties.sh`
+  - `init-properties.ps1`
+  - `support/openshift/provision-properties-static.sh`
+  - `support/openshift/provision-properties-static.ps1`
+  - `support/openshift/provision-properties-dynamic.sh`
+  - `support/openshift/provision-properties-dynamic.ps1`
-- Fix this README.md file to document the demo.
+- Fix this `README.md` file to document the demo.
+- Add the demo's ".niogit" repository content (containing the system.git and spaces) to the directory `support/rhpam7-demo-niogit`.

 Template
 --------
-The documentation template starts below!
+**The documentation template starts below this line!!!!**

 There are three options available to you for using this demo; local, Docker and OpenShift.